Tyreece Simpson: Huddersfield Town

 On 1 September 2022, Simpson signed a four-year deal with EFL Championship side Huddersfield Town.

+Northampton Town (loan)

+On 26 July 2023, Simpson joined Northampton Town on a season-long loan deal.

+Stevenage

+On 26 July 2024, Simpson joined League One club Stevenage for an undisclosed fee.

+On 20 January 2025, Simpson joined League Two club Colchester United on loan for the remainder of the season.

 Personal life

 Simpson played rugby when he was young, representing Langley School, while also participating in athletics while representing Great Yarmouth and District Athletics Club.
 He was offered a professional contract by rugby union club Leicester Tigers in March 2018, but turned the offer down so that he could pursue a career in football.